Ned A. Niemeyer, 81, died September 19, 2019, at the James Cancer Hospital in Columbus, surrounded by his loving family.

 Condolences may be sent to Ned’s family via Millerfuneralhomes.net

-To send flowers to Ned's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ned A Niemeyer, please visit our floral store.